Speaking Center consultations

 Send the following IN ADVANCE of your appointment, or have it on hand for your consultation:

-- Your already-completed work: This includes your visual aid (which we recommend that you email to email@example.com ahead of time or bring with you), along with an outline of drafted content if relevant to the type of appointment.
+- Your already-completed work: This includes your visual aid (which we recommend that you email to firstname.lastname@example.org ahead of time or have immediately available when you arrive), along with an outline of drafted content if relevant to the type of appointment.

 - The recommended materials for your specific type of consultation (see below).